-speech pathologist for teens/ adults
+speech pathologist for teens and adults

 Speech pathologists are a vital part of the Pinarc service package and are known for helping individuals communicate.
 Communication involves many skills, including both understanding and sharing messages with others.